 The Barrier was designed and built between 1979 and 1983 by architect G. T. Bone and engineers Binnie and Partners, although planning had been underway since the early 1970s for the barrier.

 The original design wouldn’t have been as dramatic, being a series of gates at the front of the creek that would close, much like large canal locks when needed.
 However, during planning they found the stresses on the barrier gates would be too great, and the plans were changed to the current guillotine style barrier.

 Authorised by the Barking Creekmouth (Barrier) Order 1975, Thames Water issued a £13.4 million tender for the barrier in July 1976, with the final contracts awarded in 1979.

 Early works on the structure were carried out until the summer of 1981, when the towers were ready to receive the main barrier itself.
 So that boats could keep using the river, a temporary canal was dug on the western side, while the construction works carried on.

 The two massive concrete towers are not chosen for aesthetic reasons, but mainly because the enormous deadweight provided by the concrete was needed to help the barrier resist movement caused by storm surges.

 The gate was made in Sheffield in parts, then assembled in the Royal Albert Dock before being transferred to the barrier by boat in 1983.
 The barrier now complete, it’s occasionally closed for testing, and takes around 45 minutes for the barrier to safely lower down to the river bed.

-Although the barrier seems an isolated industrial facility, there is a public park next to it.
-A few historical panels tell the story of Creekmouth village, and the newly named footpath, and some concrete benches with wooden seats that have been, shall we say, weathered somewhat.
+Although the barrier seems to be an isolated industrial facility, there is a public park next to it.
+A few historical panels tell the story of Creekmouth village, the newly named footpath, and some concrete benches with wooden seats that have been, shall we say, weathered somewhat.

 It’s a slightly odd place, a park next to a river barrier, in a part of London that’s still strongly industrial and not at all a tourist attraction.